 The McDaniel estimates of contingent resources have not been adjusted for risk based on the chance of development.
-Cenovus has chosen to not disclose contingent resource volumes which are subject to technology under development, as commercial viability has yet to be established for the recovery of these volumes.

 - Economic contingent resources are those contingent resources that are currently economically recoverable based on specific forecasts of commodity prices and inflation.
 Only those bitumen contingent resources based on established technology and determined to be economic using McDaniel's forecast of prices and inflation are disclosed here. - Contingencies, which must be overcome to enable the reclassification of contingent resources as reserves, can be categorized as economic, non-technical and technical.
 The COGE Handbook identifies non-technical contingencies as legal, environmental, political and regulatory matters or a lack of markets.
 Technical contingencies include available infrastructure and project justification.
 The outstanding contingencies applicable to Cenovus's disclosed economic contingent resources do not include economic contingencies.